project-robius/comp_demo/README.md

 ### Makepad Install

-We will run the `cargo makepad apple ios` command, similar to Android build above, but there are some 3 to 4 additional parameters that need to be filled in:
+We will run the `cargo makepad apple ios` command, similar to Android build above, but there are some 2 to 6 additional parameters that need to be filled in:

-`--org-id`

-This is the `<string>` value of the ApplicationIdentifierPrefix `<key>` in the `**.mobileprovision` file located in the `~/Library/MobileDevice/Provisioning Profiles` directory.
-It should be a 10 digit alphanumeric value.

 `--org`